Ada-Developers-Academy/core-unit-1/intro-to-git/reviewing-git-history.md

 - The date and time that the commit was made
 - The commit message

-If there are a lot of commits, we'll need to navigate this screen with Less commands.
+If there are a lot of commits, we'll need to navigate the output using `less` commands.

 Use this command frequently:

-- when you start a new task and should review the most recent work
+- When starting a new task and you need to review the most recent work
-- to understand and recall the current history of commits
+- To understand and recall the current history of commits
-- check a lot of commit information quickly, such as timestamps, authors, etc.
+- For checking a lot of commit information quickly, such as timestamps, authors, etc.

 ### `git show` Summarizes a Commit

 The command `$ git show` will show the details of a single commit.

-By default, `$ git show` will print this information:
+By default, `$ git show` prints this information:

 - The commit hash (ID)
 - The author(s)